 5. Tasks: Astrid To-Do List Clone

 Astrid used to be amongst the best task managers that were shut down by Yahoo in the year 2013.
-The ‘Tasks’ app acts like a clone of the Astrid to-do list, which is clear with the developer’s vision that can be seen in the name of the app itself.
+The ‘Tasks’ app acts as a clone of the Astrid to-do list, which is clear with the developer’s vision that can be seen in the name of the app itself.

 ‘Tasks’ is an open source project that covers all the basics in a simple, easy to read format built on a Material Design theme.
 The in-app subscription unlocks some more advanced features.

 TickTick is yet another simple but powerful to-do list app that is available for free on Google Play Store with an optional subscription that users can opt which will enable improved task management, collaboration support and more.

 The cloud syncing feature lets you keep track of all the tasks between devices.
 The built-in tag system lets you sort the tasks, widgets, priority levels based on the importance.
 TickTick also has location-based reminders.

 The app is available in two variants, one is the free variant, and another one comes with a price tag of $28.99.
 Todolist is a fully functional cross-platform enabled app that gives you to add, modify and remove to-do list tasks.

 The app sports a unique Karma mode that helps you visualize, how productive you’ve been so far.
 Todolist covers almost all the basic modes including the offline mode, tags, and inboxes so that user can sort their tasks easily.

 As the name suggests, the app To Do List does what it says.
 The user interface is almost similar to that of the Wunderlist’s, and that can’t be the worst thing that will stop you from giving it a try.